tjmahr/dissertation/docs/index.md

 link-citations: yes
 cover-image: "assets/cover.png"
 abstract: |
-  Vocabulary size in preschool is a robust predictor of later language development, and early language skills predict early literacy skills at school entry.
+  [*draft*] Vocabulary size in preschool is a robust predictor of later language development, and early language skills predict early literacy skills at school entry.
 By studying the mechanisms that shape word learning, we can understand how individual differences in language